ria-ahyoung/medium-trends-daily/template/dynamic.md

 <br/>
 <h1><a href=https://medium.com/tag/typescript-tips/recommended target="_blank" rel="noopener noreferrer">TypeScript</a></h1>
 <h3>1.
-Master React Functional Components with TypeScript: A Beginner’s Guide - <a href="https://medium.com/@js.vipinmaraiya/master-react-functional-components-with-typescript-a-beginners-guide-e886dd0fbf9c" target="_blank" rel="noopener noreferrer">link</a></h3>
+A Guide to the Proxy Design Pattern in TypeScript and Node.js with Practical Examples 💻 - <a href="https://medium.com/@robinviktorsson/a-guide-to-the-proxy-design-pattern-in-typescript-and-node-js-with-practical-examples-e2a328eb63e0" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vipin Sharma`**
+✍️ **posted by `Mr. TypeScript`**

-<blockquote>Discover how to create type-safe and scalable React functional components with TypeScript.
-Learn best practices, explore real-world…</blockquote>
+<blockquote>The Proxy design pattern is one of the structural patterns that provides an object representing another object.
+The proxy controls access…</blockquote>

 <h3>2.
 Handling Class Libraries in Node.js (With and Without TypeScript) - <a href="https://medium.com/better-programming/handling-class-libraries-in-node-js-with-and-without-typescript-39b73b2186b6" target="_blank" rel="noopener noreferrer">link</a></h3>